 - In cases where multiple assessments or program enrollments exist, data will cascade from the most recent.

-- In order to cascade data from the assessment screen, it should be added to the Cascade Assessment section of the program.
+- To cascade data from the assessment screen, you should add the data to the Cascade Assessment section of the program.

 - Enabling Cascading Assessment Data will result in data cascading between program enrollments and assessments, based on whichever was created first.
 If a user creates an assessment first, data from the assessment will cascade into the program enrollment form the next time a new program enrollment is created.
 If the program enrollment is created first, data will cascade into the assessment the next time a new assessment screen is opened.

-In cases where both enrollment data and assessment data are enabled to cascade, and there is both program and assessment data eligible to cascade, data will cascade as follows:
+In cases where both enrollment data and assessment data are enabled to cascade, and both program and assessment data are eligible to cascade, data will cascade as follows:

-Close Services Upon Exit: an end date will be added to services associated with an enrollment at exit.
+Close Services Upon Exit: the system will add an end date to services associated with an enrollment at exit.

 - Inventory Start Date: date the inventory first became available.

 - Inventory End Date: date the availability ended.
-May be left null.
+It may be left null.